edthorman/mirantis/docs/upgrades.md

 4. Launchpad upgrades each node as described in the "Upgrading Docker Engine - Enterprise" section.
 This may take several minutes.

 **Note:** UCP and DTR upgrade paths require consecutive minor versions.
-For example, you cannot upgrade from UCP 3.1.0 to 3.1.2; you must upgrade from UCP 3.1.0 to 3.1.1 to 3.1.2.
+For example, you cannot upgrade from UCP 3.1.0 to 3.3.0; you must upgrade from UCP 3.1.0 to 3.2.0 first.

 ## Upgrading Docker Engine - Enterprise, UCP, and DTR together